gekkekoe/esphome-ecodan-hp/asgard/manual.md

    - **R1:** Relay 1 — connect to **IN1** on the FTC board (Zone 1)
    - **R2:** Relay 2 — connect to **IN6** on the FTC board (Zone 2 only)

-**Package contents:** 1× Asgard PCB in 3D printed casing, 1× connection cable (JST-PA to CN105, 50 cm).
+**Package contents:** 1× Asgard PCB in 3D printed casing, 1× CN105 connection cable.

 ---